haskell-suite/haskell-names/README.md

 ### Known issues

+* haskell-names doesn't perform validation yet.
+If a module is not valid Haskell, then the behaviour is undefined.
+See the issues marked as [validation][].
 * Symbol fixities are not recorded ([#1][])
 * Type variables are not resolved ([#2][])
 * Arrows are not fully supported ([#8][])